salsabilmislat/reading-notes/code401/Read426.md

 ## Intro to Django

-**Django is a Python-based free and open-source web framework that follows the model–template–views architectural pattern.also an advanced Web framework written in Python that makes use of the model view controller (MVC) architectural pattern.
+**Django is a Python-based free and open-source web framework that follows the model–template–views architectural pattern. also an advanced Web framework written in Python that makes use of the model view controller (MVC) architectural pattern.
 Django was created in a fast-moving newsroom environment, and its key objective is to ease the development of complicated, database-driven websites.**

 ### Models